 - allow pedestrians in crosswalks to completely cross the road before continuing through the intersection;

-- do not attempt to pass or overtake another vehicle stopped at a crosswalk while a pedestrian is within its perimeter; and
+- do not attempt to pass or overtake another vehicle stopped at a crosswalk while a pedestrian is within its perimeter, and

 - exercise due care to avoid colliding with any pedestrian or person propelling a human-powered vehicle.

-The latter point of exercising due care to avoid pedestrian accidents is a big contributor to many nighttime pedestrian accidents – many drivers fail to be extra aware of others in or near the road when the sun goes down.
+The latter point of exercising due care to avoid pedestrian accidents is a big contributor to many nighttime pedestrian accidents – many drivers fail to be extra aware of others on or near the road when the sun goes down.